Imagine how powerful Bitcoin could become if more developers were actively building in its ecosystem.

 Decentralized Finance (DeFi) refers to a new class of permissionless and transparent financial services managed by smart contracts and powered by blockchain technology.
 DeFi broadly has reinvented the entire financial services industry, including categories like lending and borrowing, liquidity pools, trading and decentralized exchanges, among others.

-Despite the billions of dollars locked in DeFi across all chains, DeFi trades are still less than 1% of the global banks’ market cap.
-As DeFi continues to eat into traditional finance (TradFi), the total value locked in DeFi projects will continue to soar — Bitcoin DeFi can catalyze much of that growth through Stacks, which brings smart contracts to Bitcoin.
+Stepping back to look at the big picture, despite the billions of dollars locked in DeFi across all chains, DeFi trades are still less than 1% of the global banks’ market cap.
+As DeFi continues to eat into traditional finance (TradFi), the total value locked in DeFi projects will continue to soar — Bitcoin DeFi can catalyze much of that growth through Bitcoin layers like Stacks and Rootstock.

 These are only a few of the many different ways Bitcoin developers are unlocking DeFi.
-Bitcoin DeFi is in its infancy, and it still needs more developers to create mature DeFi products and create better experiences for the end-user.
+Bitcoin DeFi is in its infancy, and it still needs more developers like you to create mature DeFi products and all kinds of new use cases.